pcoddo/ISAT-Training-LaPlata/README.md

 ![plata-activated](https://raw.githubusercontent.com/pcoddo/ISAT-Training-LaPlata/main/img/install/plata-activated.png)

 ### 2.5.
 Test Installation
-Check to see if QGIS installed successfully
+Check to see if QGIS installed successfully:
 ```shell
 qgis
 ```

 The application should open in a new window.
 Once it does, try opening the `Cuenca-del-Plata_Map.qgz` map file:

 ![map](https://raw.githubusercontent.com/pcoddo/ISAT-Training-LaPlata/main/img/install/test-map.PNG)

 ## 3. Acknowledgements